www.maxwilderness.com

 • Explore the wild and remote areas of southeast Alaska by special use permit with the Tongass National Forest

-• With National Geographic Global Explorers, our exclusive family program, kids and teens will learn about this wild corner of the world—from its massive glaciers to humpback whales
+• With National Geographic Explorers-in-Training, our exclusive family program, kids and teens will learn about this wild corner of the world—from its massive glaciers to humpback whales

 From